Daily thoughts on health and nutrition including the latest food fads, new products and useful tips and tricks for getting and staying healthy.

 Unfortunately it's not one of my favourite nuts by a long way, but it is one of the most beneficial.
 Consequently, whilst I wouldn't enjoy eating a bag of them, I will add them chopped to salads, risottos, muesli and breakfast cereals as a booster.
 Mixed in with other foods I find I actually enjoy them.

 Another great way to incorporate them is in a homemade snack bar.
-I've been making these breakfast bars from Elanas pantry for ages, but recently have started playing around with the ingredients and made a Christmas version with chopped walnuts, allspice and dried cranberries (see below, original recipe is on
+I've been making these breakfast bars from Elanas pantry for ages, but recently have started playing around with the ingredients and made a Christmas version with chopped walnuts, allspice and dried cranberries (see below, original recipe is on my recipe page).
+Even my mum, with her high taste standards, enjoyed them and will be making them as her new hiking snack!

 You can pretty much subsitute any nuts/seeds for the seeds in this recipe and use any dried fruit instead of the cranberries.
 Just stick to the same volumes.
 Enjoy!